822: Overdrawn at the Memory Bank

 Wow, Tom Wolfe with a thyroid problem.

-Tom Wolfe is a prominent journalist and author known for such works as The Right Stuff and The Electric Kool-Aid Acid Test.
-He is known for dressing all in white, including a jaunty white hat.
+Tom Wolfe (1930-2018) was a prominent journalist and author known for such works as The Right Stuff and The Electric Kool-Aid Acid Test.
+He was known for dressing all in white, including a jaunty white hat.

 “Come back to my place any time.”
 Getting a karaoke machine.